SSN235/Neuron-Gene-Expression-Prediction/README.md

 - **MAE**: Mean 0.5073 (Std 0.0128) | Range 0.4817 - 0.5251
 - **p-value**: All < 10^-51 across all 10 folds

 The model explains approximately 40% of variance in Pvalb expression from morphology alone.
 Remaining variance is attributable to gene regulatory networks, epigenetic state, developmental history, and local circuit context.
 An R² standard deviation of only 0.027 across all folds indicates robust generalization.
 The lowest-performing fold still achieved R² = 0.34, confirming the results are not an artifact of favorable data splits.
+These results establish a strong proof-of-concept, though predictive accuracy would need to improve substantially before the model is suitable for direct clinical decision-making.

 ### Top 5 Performing Folds